Proof of impossibility

-In mathematics, a proof of impossibility is a proof that demonstrates that a particular problem cannot be solved as described in the claim, or that a particular set of problems cannot be solved in general.
-Such a case is also known as a negative proof, proof of an impossibility theorem, or negative result.
-Proofs of impossibility often are the resolutions to decades or centuries of work attempting to find a solution, eventually proving that there is no solution.
+In mathematics, an impossibility theorem is a theorem that demonstrates a problem or general set of problems cannot be solved.
+These are also known as proofs of impossibility, negative proofs, or negative results.
+Impossibility theorems often resolve decades or centuries of work spent looking for a solution by proving there is no solution.
 Proving that something is impossible is usually much harder than the opposite task, as it is often necessary to develop a proof that works in general, rather than to just show a particular example.
 Impossibility theorems are usually expressible as negative existential propositions or universal propositions in logic.

 The irrationality of the square root of 2 is one of the oldest proofs of impossibility.
 It shows that it is impossible to express the square root of 2 as a ratio of two integers.
 Another consequential proof of impossibility was Ferdinand von Lindemann's proof in 1882, which showed that the problem of squaring the circle cannot be solved because the number π is transcendental (i.e., non-algebraic), and that only a subset of the algebraic numbers can be constructed by compass and straightedge.
 Two other classical problems—trisecting the general angle and doubling the cube—were also proved impossible in the 19th century, and all of these problems gave rise to research into more complicated mathematical structures.

-A problem that arose in the 16th century was creating a general formula using radicals to express the solution of any polynomial equation of fixed degree k, where k ≥ 5.
-In the 1820s, the Abel–Ruffini theorem (also known as Abel's impossibility theorem) showed this to be impossible, using concepts such as solvable groups from Galois theory—a new sub-field of abstract algebra.

 Some of the most important proofs of impossibility found in the 20th century were those related to undecidability, which showed that there are problems that cannot be solved in general by any algorithm, with one of the more prominent ones being the halting problem.
 Gödel's incompleteness theorems were other examples that uncovered fundamental limitations in the provability of formal systems.

 In computational complexity theory, techniques like relativization (the addition of an oracle) allow for "weak" proofs of impossibility, in that proofs techniques that are not affected by relativization cannot resolve the P versus NP problem.
 Another technique is the proof of completeness for a complexity class, which provides evidence for the difficulty of problems by showing them to be just as hard to solve as any other problem in the class.
 In particular, a complete problem is intractable if one of the problems in its class is.